skymandr/TailWimpLite/README.md

 As signified by the _Lite_ in the name, _TailWimp Lite_ is _not_ a fully fledged tiling window manager, nor an approximation of one.
-It doesn't keep any state of what windows are managed and acts only on the selected window.
+It doesn't keep any state of what windows are managed and acts only on the current (topmost) window.

 ## Usage